naufaladi/adi-loan/README.md

 ## Get Started

-I recommend the use of Docker to run this app.
-This ensures consistency and compatibility accross different machines. it's so simple you only need one command to run, and it will install and initialize everything else needed to run the app:
+I highly recommend to use Docker to run this app.
+This ensures consistency and compatibility accross different machines. it's so simple you only need one command to run, and it will install and initialize everything:

 1. Start the app with: docker-compose up -d
 2. Open docker dashboard to monitor app container logs
 3. Create new connection in DBMS (e.g. dbeaver), see docker-compose.yml for connection config
+4. Import collection from ./postman to Postman
-4. Done!
-You can now start developing
+5. Done!
+You can now start using the app

 # Requirement - Loan Service (system design and abstraction)